rl-project-dor-yuval/robomaze/TDL.md

+* ASAP: Separate the environment from the training and research (create folder for environment files and one for notnooks and etc...).
+  The later we do this the more work it will require

 # Todo List For The Maze:
+* fix bug: video folders created even if videos not recorded
 * color ant
 * implement close() to disconnect from the pb client (for the case when running notebook)
 * Add a check in *start_state_validation* that the ant and the target are not on maze tiles